celestiaorg/CIPs/cips/cip-shwap_protocol.md

 ### Sampling and Reconstruction

-Shwap deliberately avoids specifying sampling and reconstruction logic The sampling concerns on randomness selection and sample picking are out of Shwap's scope and a matter of following CIPs.
+Shwap deliberately avoids specifying sampling and reconstruction logic.
+The sampling concerns on randomness selection and sample picking are out of Shwap's scope and a matter of following CIPs.
 Shwap only provides messaging for sampling(via [SampleID](#sampleid) and [Sample container](#sample-container)).